 Liability car insurance is the least expensive coverage option required in most states.

-Liability coverage will cost less than full coverage insurance and may be a better choice for an older vehicle with a lower value.
-However, your lender may require you to carry full coverage insurance to protect the value of your car if you are still paying off a loan.
+Liability coverage will cost less than full coverage auto insurance and may be a better choice for older vehicles with a lower value.
+However, your lender may require you to carry full coverage insurance to protect your car’s value if you are still paying off a loan.

 One car insurance risk factor within your control is your driving history.

-Not only does carpooling benefit the environment and reduce wear and tear on your vehicle, but taking public or alternate transportation instead of driving to work could lower auto insurance rates.
+Not only does carpooling benefit the environment and reduce wear and tear on vehicles but taking public or alternate transportation instead of driving to work could lower auto insurance rates.

-A one-way commute of 3 or fewer miles falls into the leisure driving category and will not affect rates; a one-way commute of 4 to 9 miles could increase auto insurance rates by several dollars; a significantly longer one-way commute of 20 miles or more could add $10 per month onto your policy.
+A one-way commute of three or fewer miles falls into the leisure driving category and will not affect rates.
+A one-way commute of four-to-nine miles could increase auto insurance rates by several dollars, while a significantly longer one-way commute of 20 miles or more could add $10 per month to your policy.

 Men may pay an estimated $15,000 more in total lifetime car insurance than women, when similar age and income levels are factored in.
 The playing field is leveled when you consider that women are likely to pay more than men for health insurance on average.

 However, states like California and Hawaii have made this practice illegal.